HL7/davinci-deqm/input/pagecontent/change-notes.md

 ### Changes and Updates for version 1.1.0

-STU2 Ballot for FHIR R4 Version of DEQM
+STU2 Ballot for FHIR R4 Version of the DEQM IG.

 1. Creation of FHIR R4 version.
 1. Additional examples